 PVCC hosts first Junteenth Community Celebration in recognition of African-Americans' freedom from slavery following the Civil War.

 May 22, 2001

 PVCC Educational Foundation celebrates completion of its $1 million endowment campaign.

 College Board approves new College Mission Statement.

 PVCC enrolls students in web-based courses for the first time.

 PVCC hires an instructional technologist to assist faculty in integrating technology into the classroom.

-PVCC receives reaffirmation of accreditation by the Commission on Colleges of the Southern Association of Colleges and Schools.
+PVCC receives reaffirmation of accreditation by the Southern Association of Colleges and Schools Commission on Colleges.